irfanariq/DomainIE/examples/README.md

 - `/templates`: containing the template to help creating a new plugin.

 Steps to create a plugin:
-- Including all jars in `/jars` directory.
+- Put all required jars in `/jars` directory.
 - Copy required component's template or feature's template from `/templates` directory.
 - Start coding from the copied template.